You see the huge “Welcome To the Conch Republic” sign welcoming you, and you’re wondering, What are the best things to do in the Florida Keys?

-Once only available to the rich and famous, one of the most beautiful things to do in the Keys is now open and available for all to enjoy.
+Once only available to the rich and famous, one of the best things to do in the Florida Keys is now open and available for all to enjoy.
 A trip to Long Key State Park will allow you to bask in Florida’s natural beauty.

 If you’re feeling adventurous, you can try primitive camping.
 Since Hurricane Irma, there are 60 oceanfront campsites!
 Make sure to reserve your reservations in advance, camping on the beach is very popular.

 This is easily one of the fun places in the Florida Keys for outdoor recreation.

 Sure, you can drive the Seven Mile Bridge on a road trip, but there’s a different way to experience the Florida Keys.

 One of the best things to do in the Florida Keys is to take it all in from the Florida Keys Overseas Heritage Trail.

 Many existing pathways and bridges from the remains of Henry Flagler’s Florida East Coast Railway make up the trail.
 Currently, it features over 90 linear miles of transportation corridor spanning from Key West to Key Largo.

 The inspiration for the Florida Keys Overseas Heritage Trail parallels Highway 1 in California.
 The FKOHT today aspires to be a National Scenic Highway and All-American Road.

 Pedestrian and bicycle-friendly, here you can go hiking, running, bicycling, skating, sightseeing, fishing, and paddling.

 Always check the weather and fishing pier closures before heading out.
 Conditions on the bridges may be treacherous.